-The tool uses stoplight colours, photographs, tables, electronic devices, and simple software developed for Android devices to create innovative maps that enable the poor to see and understand the ways in which they are poor.
+The tool uses stoplight colours, photographs, tables, electronic devices, and simple software developed for Android devices to create innovative maps that enable socio-economically challenged individuals and families to see and understand the ways in which they are ‘poor’.

 The surveys assess poverty levels using 50 indicators grouped into 6 dimensions of poverty…

 And for every one of the 50 indicators, there are three status conditions…

 So how does it work?